Business Coach vs Lawyer

 • You need someone to push back before you commit

-Most founders who think they need a lawyer first actually need an advisor first.
+Most founders who think they need a lawyer first actually need the business decision named first.
 The legal work lands cleaner when the decision behind it is correct.
 The sequence is not a preference.
-It is structural.
+It is practical.

 The decision is already forming.